Microchip-MPLAB-Harmony/net_apps_sam_rh71/apps/tcpip_tcp_client/readme.md

 **TCP/IP TCP Client Hardware Configuration**

-This section describes the required default hardware configuration for SAM RH71 Evaluation Kit that can be used for the respective application demonstration.
+This section describes the required default hardware configuration for SAMRH71 Evaluation Kit that can be used for the respective application demonstration.

 -   For initial setup, you can refer to the [Getting Started with SAMRH71F20 Evaluation Kit](https://ww1.microchip.com/downloads/en/AppNotes/Getting_Started_with_the_SAMRH71_Microcontroller_DS00003213C.pdf) application note.

 -   Set all SW5 DIP Switch to 0.

--   Connect the micro USB cable from the computer to the J15 USB connector on the SAM RH71 Evaluation Kit
+-   Connect the micro USB cable from the computer to the J15 USB connector on the SAMRH71 Evaluation Kit

--   Establish a connection between the router/switch with the SAM RH71 Evaluation Kit through the RJ45 connector
+-   Establish a connection between the router/switch with the SAMRH71 Evaluation Kit through the RJ45 connector

     ![required_hardware](../../docs/GUID-8B619CD8-65FE-464A-97AC-74560E0CDE8F-low.png)